1.1.1. School Team Players

 Students currently enrolled in their school's team and on the roster to participate in a current High School Esports League.
-Players can participate in both the Major and Open tournaments with their respective schools
+Players can participate in both the Major and Challenge tournaments with their respective schools.

-Students participating on a Free Agent Team during an High School Esports League Open Tournament.
-These students do not need to attend the same school or be enrolled in the same (or any) team in order to participate on a Free Agent Team’s Roster.
-Free Agents may only participate in the Open tournaments.
+Students participating on a Unofficial Team during an High School Esports League Challenge Tournament.
+These students do not need to attend the same school or be enrolled in the same (or any) team in order to participate on a Unofficial Team’s Roster.
+Free Agents may only participate in the Challenge Tournaments or Community Events.

-A group of students from the same high school team, participating in specific game during an HSEL tournament.
+A group of students from the same high school team, participating in a specific game during a HSEL tournament.
 The size of a roster will vary depending on the tournament entered.

-Teams formed of students from different high schools competing in an HSEL Open (Winter and Summer) Tournament.
-Unlike School Teams, free agent teams do not have a Team Administrator, invitations, roster creation and registration are handled by the team’s creator and captain.
-Rosters created within a free agent team compete in the same divisions as school team during open tournaments.
-Free Agent Teams are not permitted to participate in HSEL Major (Fall and Spring) tournaments.
+Teams formed of students from different high schools competing in an HSEL Challenge (Community Events and Summer) Tournament.
+Unlike School Teams, unofficial teams do not have a Team Administrator, invitations, roster creation and registration are handled by the team’s creator and captain.
+Rosters created within an unofficial team compete in the same divisions as school team during open tournaments.
+Unofficial Teams are not permitted to participate in HSEL Major (Fall and Spring) tournaments.

 An official match is any match taking place during any HSEL Major or Open tournament.
 Regular Season, Playoff, and Final matches qualify as official matches.